vieliashevskyi/deepest-descent/README.md

 ## About the Game
 Game design was inspired by limitations (both graphical and technical) of early personal computers.
 This is achieved by few selling points:
-* Game is played in system Terminal (Console) only.
+* Game is played in system Terminal (Console) only
 * Maze is redrawn as a new output after each turn, giving you a chance to scroll through the history of maze states
 * Art style is simplistic and was heavily inspired by Dwarfs Fortress aesthetics
 * Player is able to type in a sequence of moves that will be executed one-by-one